 This study was a "community-based, double-blinded, placebo-controlled food challenge."
 The authors were very clear in their interpretation of the data: "Artificial colours or a sodium benzoate preservative (or both) in the diet result in increased hyperactivity in 3-year-old and 8/9-year-old children in the general population."

-According to the Centers for Disease Control and Prevention, approximately 1.6 million U.S.
+According to the Centers for Disease Control and Prevention, approximately 1.6 million U.S.elementary-school-aged children have been diagnosed with attention-deficit/hyperactivity disorder (ADHD).
+These children undoubtedly are taking serious drugs to help control this disorder.

 This study was conducted using a mixture of food colors and preservatives similar to what the average child would consume at their age (age 3 or age 8/9).
 The food dyes were those used in candy.
 The preservative, sodium benzoate, is used in many soft drinks, fruit juices, salad dressings and other foods.
 The children were rated by both their teachers and their parents using both a hyperactivity scale and an ADHD rating scale.